AQ Index for New Jersey

 Air Quality Index for New Jersey

-Over the next few days, the highest Particle Pollution (PM2.5) will be in the Riverline area.
-It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Central area.
+It is forecasted to be Moderate, meaning air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500